hybridly/hybridly/docs/guide/index.md

 Using a protocol similar to the one [Jonathan Reinink](https://reinink.ca) invented for [Inertia](https://inertiajs.com), Hybridly makes it possible to build applications using Vue instead of Blade, while keeping the benefits of classic monolithic applications.

-Hybridly is essentially very similar to [Inertia](https://inertiajs.com).
-It has a different philosophy, which results in a few more features and an improved development experience since it focuses on Laravel, Vite and Vue instead of being completely framework-agnostic.
+Hybridly is essentially very similar to [Inertia](https://inertiajs.com), but it has a different philosophy, which results in a more features and an improved development experience since it focuses on Laravel, Vite and Vue instead of being completely framework-agnostic.

+In other words, Hybridly is more like a framework built on top of Laravel and Vue, focusing specifically on being the perfect glue between the two.

 ## About Inertia and Hybridly

-I was barely into the Laravel ecosystem when Jonathan Reinink was already looking for [a way to build Vue-powered Laravel applications](https://reinink.ca/articles/server-side-apps-with-client-side-rendering) the right way.
+I was barely into the Laravel ecosystem when Jonathan Reinink was already looking for a way to [build Vue-powered Laravel applications](https://reinink.ca/articles/server-side-apps-with-client-side-rendering) the right way.

 He came up with Inertia, which is now backed by Laravel.
 It powers [Forge](https://forge.laravel.com).
 It is a well-established tool.
 If you already build applications using Inertia and you don't feel like you should change your stack, there is no need to reach for a different tool.